Mahesh-Parmar/vulnerable-AD/README.md

   <br>
 </h1>

-Create a vulnerable active directory that's allowing you to test most of active directory attacks in local lab
+Create a vulnerable active directory that's allowing you to test most of active directory attacks in local lab.
+This scripts are specially develope for Windows Server 2012 R2.

 ### Main Features
 - Randomize Attacks